krithiknaveen/Stock-Movement-Analysis-Using-LSTM-with-Sentiment-Analysis-Reddit/README.md

 ├── modeltraing_and_evaluation.py                              # Model evaluation script

-├── Stock_Movement_Analysis_Using_LTSM.ipynb                              # Fully integrated code of this Project
+├── Stock_Movement_Analysis_Using_LTSM.ipynb                              # Fully integrated code of this Project with RapidAPI

+├── redditapi_using_praw.py                              # Using RedditAPI with PRAW

+├── mergingreddit_with_yhfinance.py                              # Used to merge the reddit data with the stock data that is collect from yh-Finance

+├── build_eval_reddit(praw).py                              # Used to build and evaluate the model using the Merged data.
+This model also extract features

+├── Stock_Movement_Analysis_Using_LTSM_with_Reddit_Sentiment.ipynb                              # Fully integrated code of this Project with RapidAPI and Reddit API

 └── README.md                                                  # Project documentation (this file)